groupmm/libdamp/README.md

 ## Citation

-If you use `libdamp` in your research, please cite this repository or a closely related research paper:
+If you use `libdamp` in your research, please cite this research paper the code is accompanying:

 ```
 @inproceedings{SchwaerDBM26_DiffPulse_ICASSP,